nick-r-o-s-e/nick-r-o-s-e/README.md

 # About Me:
-I am a software developer, very passionate about Front-End technologies.<br>I am motivated to create convenient, functional, fast, and modern projects.<br>Every day I find inspiration in quality and smart implementations, but I also see imperfections and endless opportunities to improve the experience for users and creators, and I want to find solutions, learn new technologies, and be part of progress.
+As a full-stack developer I specialize in delivering efficient, scalable, robust solutions for both Front-end and Back-end systems.
+I am motivated to create convenient, functional, fast, and modern projects.
+Every day I find inspiration in quality and smart implementations, but I also see imperfections and endless opportunities to improve the experience for users and creators, and I want to find solutions, learn new technologies, and be part of progress.

 ## Socials: